kluu006/rshell/README.md

 It is my version of ls.
 Directories are colored as blue, executables as green, hidden directories as blue with a gray background, hidden executables as green with a gray background, and other files as white.

 Instead of outputting vertically, my ls will output horizontally.
+For non `-l` flags, there is a column width that the outputs follow, it is more noticeable when output exceeds one line.

 Flags that are enabled are `-a`, `-l`, and `-R`.
 Any combo of those three can be pass through as flags, for example, `-aR` or `-laR`.